suttala/Python/README.md

-# Text-interface-game.scala
+# Python
-A 'the shining' -themed text interface game made in Scala.
+Some simple pieces on code in Python that I have made in School.